DonThompson/FradBot/README.md

 General:
 * Generalize the rebalance logic in econ/supply manager to some kind of event system.
 Game time is probably preferred.
+* I haven't touched Query() yet, but I threw a few comments below for things that look promising.

 Supply manager issues:
 * Supply can't keep up.
 Regularly supply blocked.